Guaranteed Scalable Learning of Latent Tree Models: PARAMETER ESTIMATION

-where $A_{x_i|h}^r =\mathbb{E}(x_i|h=e_r)$, i.e., $r^{\text{th}}$ column of the transition matrices from $h$ to $x_i$.
-The tensor decomposition method of~\cite{anandkumar2012tensor} provably recovers the parameters $A_{x_i|h}$, $\forall i\in [3]$, and $\Pbb[h]$.\end{property} \textbf{Tensor decomposition for learning latent tree models: }We employ the above approach for learning latent tree model parameters as follows: for every triplet of variables $y_a$, $y_b$, and $y_c$ (hidden or observed), we consider the hidden variable $h_i$ which is the joining point of $y_a,y_b$ and $y_c$ on the tree.
+\textbf{Tensor decomposition for learning latent tree models: }We employ the above approach for learning latent tree model parameters as follows: for every triplet of variables $y_a$, $y_b$, and $y_c$ (hidden or observed), we consider the hidden variable $h_i$ which is the \emph{joining point} of $y_a,y_b$ and $y_c$ on the tree, i.e., the node that path$(y_a,y_b)$, path$(y_b,y_c)$ and path$(y_a,y_c)$ go through.
 They form a {\em triplet} model, for which we employ the tensor decomposition procedure.
 However, it is wasteful to do it over all the triplets in the latent tree.
+In the next section, we demonstrate how we efficiently estimate the parameters simultaneously as we learn the structure, and minimize the tensor decompositions required for estimation.

-In the next section, we demonstrate how we efficiently estimate the parameters as we learn the structure, and minimize the tensor decompositions required for estimation.
-Issues such as alignment of hidden labels across different decompositions will also be addressed.
+The samples from the posterior distribution $\Pbb(h|X)$ are required for parameter estimation (tensor decomposition), although it is not required for the computation of additive distance.
+The tensor decomposition for each triplets on the tree requires sample estimation of moments on variables.
+When estimating parameters related to the observed variables, no sampling is needed as samples are observed.
+However estimating parameters for the internal hidden nodes requires sampling from the hidden variables to form the moments of the triplets.